99x/RadiumRest/README.md

-# RadiumREST - Microframework for .NET
+# RadiumREST - A Portable Microframework for .NET

-RadiumREST is a Micoframework that enables you to easily develop REST web applications, and microservices using C# and host the application in any .NET compatible hosting environment such as .NET Core, OWIN, or IIS.
-Therefore the deployment decicision can be made even at a later stage of the project.
+RadiumREST enables you to easily develop REST web applications and Microservices using C# and host the applications in .NET CLR compatible runtime environment such as .NET Core, OWIN self hosting, or IIS.
+Therefore REST Web applications and microservices written using RadiumREST are portable among such environments.
+As a result deployment decisions can be taken even at a later stage of a project.

 ## Features of RadiumREST

 #### Create REST Resources Using C# classes

 RadiumREST provides a productive programming paradigm that enables the developers to use C# classs to create REST resources and routes.
-This approach is similar to ASP.NET MVC but endpoints exposed using RadiumREST are compatible with any hosting environment
+Following example shows an implementation of a REST resource exposed as GET /customers/@id, where @id is a path parameter in the HTTP request.

 ```csharp
     [RestResource("customers")]